-Based on the Audit Committee's review and discussions with management and the independent registered public accounting firm referred to above, the Audit Committee's review of the Company's audited financial statements, the representations of management and the report of Ernst & Young LLP to the Audit Committee, the Audit Committee recommended to the Board that the audited financial statements as of and for the year ended September 30, 2021, be included in the Company's Annual Report on Form 10-K for the year ended September 30, 2021, for filing with the SEC.
-The Audit Committee also recommended the selection of Ernst & Young LLP to serve as the independent registered public accounting firm of the Company for the year ending September 30, 2022.
+Based on the Audit Committee's review and discussions with management and Ernst & Young LLP, the Audit Committee's review of the Company's audited financial statements, the representations of management and the report of Ernst & Young LLP to the Audit Committee, the Audit Committee recommended to the Board that the audited financial statements as of and for the year ended September 30, 2022, be included in the Company's Annual Report on Form 10-K for the year ended September 30, 2022, for filing with the SEC.
+The Audit Committee recommended the selection of KPMG LLP to serve as the independent registered public accounting firm of the Company for the year ending September 30, 2023.